 2. Audit your habits.

 Our habits make us who we are.
-Over time, our repeated actions become automatic, or second nature, and once we’re in that groove it’s nearly impossible to break the chain.
+Over time, our repeated actions become automatic, and once we’re in that groove it’s nearly impossible to break the chain.
 With bad habits, like sleeping through your first alarm or working through your breaks, this unbroken chain can come to destroy you.
 But with positive habits, like regularly reading or fact checking all of your work, this unbroken chain can lead you to success.

 As humans, we are often products of our environments, and in the professional world, this is no different.
 If your desk is messy, your mind may be more frantic and cluttered.
-If you work in a noisy area full of distractions, you’ll never be able to focus.
+If you work in an area full of distractions, you’ll never be able to focus.
 But perhaps more importantly, if you’re surrounded with negative, apathetic or downright lazy people, you’ll never be able to motivate yourself to achieve your goals.
 If you’re working in a place that doesn’t acknowledge hard work, you’ll never be able to progress.